Rachel L. Wellhausen, Ph.D.

 Austin, TX 78712-1704

 Rachel's primary field of interest is the political economy of international investment and finance.
-Her forthcoming book with Cambridge University Press, The Shield of Nationality: Foreign Firms in Emerging Economies, examines the conditions under which governments maintain or break the contracts they enter into with foreign investors.
+Her forthcoming book with Cambridge University Press (December 2014), The Shield of Nationality: Foreign Firms in Emerging Economies, examines the conditions under which governments maintain or break the contracts they enter into with foreign investors.
 She finds that investor nationality is a key determinant of contract sanctity and that governments hosting investors from a greater diversity of countries gain space to trade off contract sanctity in favor of domestic goals.
 Evidence includes cross-national quantitative analysis and casework drawn from over 150 interviews of foreign investors in Ukraine, Moldova, and Romania, with follow-up work in Russia and Azerbaijan.
 The dissertation on which the book is based won the 2013 Mancur Olson award from the American Political Science Association for the best dissertation in political economy in 2011-2012.

 Rachel also has interests in technology, manufacturing, and public policy.
 She is co-editor of Production in the Innovation Economy (MIT Press 2014, with Richard M. Locke), which resulted from MIT's interdisciplinary project on innovation and production.

 Rachel received her Ph.D. from the Massachusetts Institute of Technology.
 She holds a M.Sc. with Distinction in European Political Economy: Transition from the London School of Economics.
 She is a graduate of the Honors College at the University of Arizona and holds a B.A. in Economics, a B.A. in English with Honors, and a B.A. in Interdisciplinary Studies (Russian and Slavic Studies, German Studies, and Political Science).
 Rachel has experience living and working in London; Irkutsk, Russia; and elsewhere in Central and Eastern Europe.